 The following tools are free and extremely useful.
-Think of the two feed validators below as a Health Check for your feed.
-We suggest running your RSS feed through BOTH of these prior to submitting to any podcasting directory:
+Think of feed validators like a Health Check for your feed.
+Each validator will return slightly different results including false/positive errors and alerts.
+We suggest running your RSS feed through more than one:

 No episodes in feed

 For an RSS feed to be valid it MUST contain at least one published, live episode.
-A feed isn't a feed without anything in it and a podcast isn't a podcast without an episode audiences can listen to.
-So, in addition to entering the details about your podcast, like Title, Description, Cover Image, Categories, etc. you also need to have an episode published on your WordPress site (with a media file associated with it.
+A podcast isn't a podcast without an episode your audience can listen to – and an RSS feed isn't valid until it contains an episode file.
+So, in addition to entering the details about your podcast, like Title, Description, Artwork, Categories, etc. you also need to have an episode published on your WordPress site (with a media file associated with it.

 No episode = No feed

-The podcast cover image for your feed must be between 1400 x 1400px and 3000 x 3000px in size, in either JPG or PNG format, a perfect square, and a file size less than 1MB.
+The podcast cover image for your feed must be between 1400 x 1400px and 3000 x 3000px in size, a JPG or PNG file, a perfect square, and a file size less than 1MB.
 This isn't something you want to eyeball.
-Use a tool like Canva, Snappa, or Photoshop to design your podcast cover image is a great way to ensure that the dimensions are exactly correct.
+Use a tool like Canva, Snappa, or Photoshop to design your podcast artwork is a great way to make sure the dimensions are exactly correct.

-Is it possible you're using a WordPress plugins that automatically compress and resize images that are uploaded?
-If you're seeing this error message and know for a fact the image you created is the correct size, shape, and format, it might be worth looking into image compression/resizing plugins on your site and how to disable or bypass them just for this image.
-Images that are too small will invalidate your feed.
+Are you using a WordPress plugins that automatically compress and resize images that are uploaded?
+If you're seeing this error message and know for a fact the image you created is the correct size, shape and filetype, a compression/resizing plugin might be running on your site.
+Contact plugin support for steps to deactivate or to bypass the podcast artwork image.
+Images that are too small will invalidate the RSS feed.